rehierl/html-outliner-spec/implementation-overview.md

 to the beginning of a section if its corresponding table of contents entry is selected.

-Note that the property's name is not entirely accurate: A sectioning element is not considered to be an inner node of one of its inner sections.
+Note that a sectioning element is not considered to be an inner node of one of its inner sections.
 In contrary to that, an element of heading content is always considered to be an inner node of the section to which it is assigned as heading.
+With that regards, the property's name is not entirely accurate because a section does not always start with its `startingElement`.

 **TODO** - The first node within a section may be a non-element node (a text node for example).
 Is it possible to jump to a non-element node?
 If the answer is yes, it would be possible to jump to `section.innerNodes[0]` instead.
 Would there still be a need for a `startingElement` property?
 Yes, because the `innerNodes` list can be ignored if your only goal is to produce a table of contents.

+**TODO** - Associate other nodes when exiting ...

 The `parentOutline` property will be set if a section is added to an outline.
 It must hold a null reference if a section is not a top-level section of an outline.